Netflix/metaflow-docs/docs/scaling/failures.md

 ### Maximizing Safety

 By default, `retry` will retry the step for three times before giving up.
-It waits for 2 minutes between retries on the [cloud](../metaflow-on-aws/metaflow-on-aws.md).
+It waits for 2 minutes between retries for [remote tasks](/scaling/remote-tasks/introduction).
 This means that if your code fails fast, any transient platform issues need to get resolved in less than 10 minutes or the whole run will fail.
 Typically 10 minutes is more than enough but sometimes you want both a belt and suspenders.

 If you have a sensitive production workflow which should not fail easily, there are four things you can do: